codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 ## Remote access session time limit

-Remote access is available during and 10 minutes after the build finishes.
-Once connected, the SSH or VNC/RDP session remains active until the maximum build duration limit is reached.
-Even if the session ends sooner, you can still connect to the virtual machine.
+The build virtual machine will remain available for an SSH or VNC/RDP connection for 10 minutes after the build finishes running.
+Once connected, the virtual machine remains available until build is cancelled or the maximum build duration limit is reached (60 minutes by default).

-{{<notebox>}}
-**Note:** If you no longer need to debug the build, don't forget to cancel the build to avoid losing build time.
-{{</notebox>}}

 ## Useful tips for debugging